Same-sex marriage in Washington (state): Singer v. Hara

-In 1971, in Seattle, in one of the first same-sex marriage lawsuits in the United States, gay activists John Singer (later known as Faygele Ben-Miriam) and Paul Barwick requested a marriage license from the King County auditor, Lloyd Hara, to demonstrate the inequality between gay and heterosexual couples.
+In 1971, in Seattle, in one of the first same-sex marriage lawsuits in the United States, gay activists John Singer (later known as Faygele Ben-Miriam) and Paul Barwick requested a marriage license from the King County Auditor, Lloyd Hara, to demonstrate the inequality between gay and heterosexual couples.
 Hara refused, and Singer and Barwick brought suit on the grounds that the denial violated the Equal Rights Amendment of the State Constitution.
 The Washington Court of Appeals denied the claim in 1974 in Singer v.
-Hara.
-The Washington Supreme Court refused to review the decision.
+Hara, and the Washington Supreme Court later refused to review the decision.

 Andersen v.
 King County

-On March 8, 2004, six same-sex couples represented by Lambda Legal filed suit in state court challenging the constitutionality of Washington's Defense of Marriage Act.
+On March 8, 2004, six same-sex couples represented by Lambda Legal filed suit in state court challenging the constitutionality of Washington's statutory same-sex marriage ban.
 The four constitutional claims were based on due process, privacy, equal protection and gender equality.
 On August 4, King County Superior Court Judge William L. Downing issued an opinion in Andersen v.
 Sims that the state had no rational basis for excluding same-sex couples from the rights and benefits of marriage.
 The decision concluded that the state law limiting marriage to different-sex couples violated sections of the Constitution that required due process and equal protection of the laws.
-The court did not require the state to allow same-sex couples to marry, but mandated the creation of a civil union status that would provide all the rights and benefits of marriage to same-sex couples.
+The court did not require the state to allow same-sex couples to marry, but mandated the creation of a civil union status that would provide all the rights and benefits of marriage.
 Downing stayed enforcement of his order pending appeal to the Washington Supreme Court.
-On April 1, 2004, eleven same-sex couples represented by the American Civil Liberties Union filed suit in state court challenging Washington's laws that banned same-sex couples from marrying.
-It also sought recognition of marriages performed legally in other jurisdictions.
+On April 1, 2004, eleven same-sex couples represented by the American Civil Liberties Union (ACLU) filed suit in state court challenging Washington's laws banning same-sex marriage.
+They also sought recognition of marriages legally performed in other jurisdictions.
 On September 7, Thurston County Superior Court Judge Richard D. Hicks ruled in Castle v.
-State that the state's marriage laws violated the equal protection of privileges and immunities clause of the State Constitution.
+State that the state's marriage laws violated the Privileges and Immunities Clause of the State Constitution.

 The Washington Supreme Court consolidated the two cases, Andersen v.
 Sims and Castle v.
 State, for review as Andersen v.
 King County.
 It heard oral arguments on March 8, 2005.
-On July 26, 2006, it reversed the trial courts' determinations in a 5–4 ruling.
-The majority opinion focused on the constitutionality of the State Legislature's enactment of the Defense of Marriage Act limiting the privileges of marriage to opposite-sex couples.
+On July 26, 2006, it reversed the trial courts' determinations in a 4–5 ruling.
+The majority opinion focused on the constitutionality of the State Legislature's enactment of the statutory ban limiting the privileges of marriage to opposite-sex couples.
 In October 2006, the court refused to reconsider its ruling.